jkleecloud/jkleecloud.github.io/content/posts/post-app-gateway-migration-v1-v2-notes.md

 ## Backend certificates

-The V1 AG uses authentication certificates for each backend server instance (e.g. servername.cer).
+The V1 AG uses authentication certificates for each backend server instance (e.g. *servername*.cer).
 V2 AGs require the trusted root certificate for the backend server certificates to be uploaded instead (again in .cer format (public key)).
 Only 1 certificate is thus required, rather than 1 for each backend.

 ## TLS/SSL certificates (front-end)